dcarr178/Vintage-HOA-CCRs/CovenantsConditionsAndRestrictions.md

 ##### Section 7.03 Other Association Insurance

 The Association shall purchase and maintain workers' compensation insurance to the extent necessary to comply with any applicable laws.
 The Association also shall purchase and maintain fidelity bond coverage which names the Association as an obligee, for any person or entity handling funds of the Association, whether or not such persons or entities are compensated for their services.
 This coverage shall be in an amount that is at least equal to the estimated maximum of funds, including reserve funds, in the custody of the Association (or the Manager) at any given time during the term of each bond.
 However, the aggregate amount of these bonds must not be less than 150 percent of each year's estimated annual operating expenses and reserves.
+The Association shall also purchase adequate officers and directors' indemnity insurance, which shall provide coverage for past and present directors.
 The Association also may purchase and maintain a blanket policy of flood insurance, and demolition insurance in an amount that is sufficient to cover any demolition that occurs following the total or partial destruction of the Development and a decision not to rebuild.

 ##### Section 7.04 Trustee for Policies